 In the wake of Coronavirus, people are forced to work remotely and make online presentations.
-They find themselves seriously underequipped with the tools and ways of thinking about online presentations.
-On the other hand, people who have these skills will rise and shine: They will be the masters of the Virtual Domain
+They find themselves seriously under-equipped with the tools and ways of thinking about remote presentations.
+On the other hand, people who have these skills will rise and shine: They will be the masters of the Virtual Domain.

-- Dress up: As you usually would if you were presenting in person, even if it is an audio-only discussion.
-While it is undoubtedly comfy in your pajamas, you run a psychological risk of slipping into a comfort zone, which can take the edge off your presentation.
-Be fully groomed, look sharp so that you can be sharp
+1) Dress up: As you usually would if you were presenting in person, even if it is an audio-only discussion.
+While it is undoubtedly comfy in your pajamas, you run a psychological risk of slipping into a comfort zone, which can take the edge off your online presentations.
+Be fully groomed, look sharp so that you can be sharp.

-- Gear up: How many “can you hear me now moments have you had”?
+2) Gear up: How many “can you hear me now moments have you had”?
 How about apologizing for the call dropping?
-Take our advise and do the following
+Take our advice and do the following:

-- Sennheiser Double Sided Business Headset: SC 660 USB CTRL (504555): The best headset I have come across.
-This is the only one that had a physical mute button- yes you read that right- a rare physical mute button that lights up when you press it.
+- Sennheiser Double-Sided Business Headset: SC 660 USB CTRL (504555): The best headset I have come across.
+This is the only one with a physical mute button- yes, you read that right- a rare physical mute button that lights up when you press it.